ChrisDeFreitas/Electron-FolderView/readme.md

 - create zero length files; when a folder is selected this function will delete all files in sub-folders but sub-folders will remain
 - export lists of file in various text file formats
 - pathBar dialog: handy dialog for selecting a folder
+- rename dialog: handy tools for renaming a file

 ## App Notes
 1. Install: